Kusdhill/GA4GHandMe/README.md

 python server.py
 ```

-and navigate to localhost:5000.
+Once that's up and running you can navigate to localhost:5000.
 The only thing you need to do from here is follow the prompts.
 Enjoy!